Hazelfire/thesis/index.md

   HOL              Need to redesign model if proof attempt fails             Suggested    [@beckert_usability_2015] Coq              Have to apply tactics before understanding what they do   Suggested    [@berman_development_2014]

-  : Premature Commitment Problems
+  : Premature Commitment Problems {#tbl:premature_commitment

 When an attempt to prove a theorem fails, either one of two things has happened.
 First, the proof you are attempting to perform is incorrect, or the model itself is in error.
 The model is often in error, and as of such there is a premature commitment to a model before having a full understanding.
-Counterexample generators such as Quickcheck and nitpick [@beckert_usability_2015; @beckert_interaction_2017] for Isabelle help prevent the user from trying to prove unprovable lemmas by providing the user with a counterexamples to show why their lemmas can't be true.
+Counterexample generators such as Quick Check and nitpick [@beckert_usability_2015; @beckert_interaction_2017] for Isabelle help prevent the user from trying to prove improvable lemmas by providing the user with a counterexamples to show why their lemmas can't be true.